xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-02-14-wrench-keratin-and-chromatin-at-mosh-party-storm-drain.md

 Generator solved, chromatin plays
 <br><br>
 I experienced Chromatin's set very differently to any way that I had before.
 Looking back, I think I was misinterpreting the reverberation and acoustics of loud music inside the storm drain, but at the time, their songs sounded like overproduced metal (with choir and obnoxious synths) to me.
-I tried my best to hear them for how they really played, and when I took out my earplugs I briefly heard their actual sound - aggressive, rhythmic, and full.
+I tried my best to hear them for how they really played, and when I took out my earplugs I was able to experience their actual aggressive, rhythmic, and full sound.

 ![chromatin](/images/drainchromatin1.JPG)